qonv/Instruments/README.md

 [codebuff](https://github.com/antlr/codebuff) could really use a random forest so I'm playing with an implementation here.

 Notes as I try to implement this properly.
-There's a lot of handwaving out there as well as inc
+There's a lot of handwaving out there as well as incorrect implementations. grrr.

+**Limitations**

+All `int` values but supports categorical and numerical values.

+**Notes from conversation with** [Jeremy Howard](https://www.usfca.edu/data-institute/about-us/researchers)

+select m = sqrt(M) vars at each node

+for discrete/categorical vars,